Texas Spring Palace: Legacy

-Though it only lasted for two seasons, the Texas Spring Palace was ultimately a success for Fort Worth and the state of Texas: the event received national exposure in major cities, it brought businesses and investment to Fort Worth, and thousands of visitors learned about everything Texas had to offer.
+Though it only lasted for two seasons, the Texas Spring Palace was ultimately a success for Fort Worth and the state of Texas; the event received national exposure in major cities, it brought businesses and investment to Fort Worth, and thousands of visitors learned about everything Texas had to offer.
 Visitors came from every state, plus England, Scotland, Iceland, Belgium, Canada, and Mexico.
 Nearly a third of all visitors came from outside of Texas.
 Another outcome of the Texas Spring Palace disaster was the formation of a professional fire department in 1893; Fort Worth only had a volunteer fire department until the Texas Spring Palace fire made obvious the need for full-time firefighting.

 Although Fort Worth leaders fully intended to rebuild the Texas Spring Palace, plans were eventually scrapped after a decade of struggling to get the project off the ground.
 The Fort Worth Stock Show and the State Fair of Texas ultimately grew to include many of the popular components of the Texas Spring Palace.

-Today, there are only a few reminders of the Texas Spring Palace in Fort Worth.
+Today, only a few reminders of the Texas Spring Palace remain in Fort Worth.
 A painting of the building by a San Antonio artist is on view in the Tarrant County Courthouse, and Al Hayne's tombstone can be seen at Oakwood Cemetery just north of downtown Fort Worth.
 The most well-known relic of the Texas Spring Palace is the Al Hayne Monument, which is part of the city's public art collection.
-Dedicated in 1893 by the Fort Worth Park League, the memorial was originally designed by local architecture firm Messer, Sanguinet and Messer to be used as a fountain for watering horses.
+Dedicated in 1893 by the Fort Worth Park League, the memorial was originally designed by local architecture firm Messer, Sanguinet, and Messer to be used as a fountain for watering horses.
 The construction of a new train station and related improvements required the monument to be moved and rebuilt in 1934.
 It now features a bronze bust of Hayne by Fort Worth artist Evaline Sellors atop a base of stone quarried in nearby Granbury, Texas.
 The monument is now located in a small park called the Haynes Memorial Triangle at the intersection of Lancaster Avenue and Main Street at the south end of downtown Fort Worth, close to the former site of the Texas Spring Palace.